Bangladesh: Hindus targeted by violence demand better legal protection | DW | 19.10.2021

 Rana Dasgupta said Hindu victims of attacks struggle to receive legal recourse from the government, despite promises of reform.

 "The past governments didn't allow Hindu victims to file cases when they were attacked.
-Under the Awami League government, we can file cases, but justice is not served even after filing complaints," he told DW.
+Under the Awami League government, we can file cases, but justice is not served even after filing complaints," he said.

 Nina Goswami, the director of ASK, also said that attacks on Hindus are rarely prosecuted.